 There’s a reason why clickbait headlines provoke us with a specific set of words and phrases, and why image-based social media proliferated so quickly.

-3. You don’t remember what someone said, but you remember what he/you felt
+3. You don’t remember what someone said, so much as remember what they/you felt

 No, I do not remember information about the ancient site of Sarnath.

-People forget information a lot faster than they do feelings.
-And it’s feelings that will determine whether they want to listen to you again.
+People forget information a lot faster than they would forget feelings.
+And it’s feelings that matter for whether they will listen to you again.